-“Libraries world over are not frequented as much as they used to be, so there is a question about what their function is today – as well as a sense of missing and melancholy attached to them,” Aijaz says about her show, These Silences Are All The Words, first seen at the recent inaugural Karachi Biennale.
+“Libraries world over are not frequented as much as they used to be, so there is a question about what their function is today – as well as a sense of missing and melancholy attached to them,” Aijaz said about her show, These Silences Are All The Words, first seen at the recent inaugural Karachi Biennale.
 She came to the theme through her interest in language – in particular, in Urdu literary traditions.
 “Growing up in an environment where English was very important, I felt there was an entire body of poetry and literature I wasn’t accessing, so I started visiting libraries specialising in Urdu books, and this project developed from there.”

-A series of back-lit photographs – portraits of the library and its staff – capture a sense of spaces trapped in time while the city changes around them.
+A series of back-lit photographs – portraits of the library and its staff – captured a sense of spaces trapped in time while the city changes around them.
 “High-rises are coming up, while these libraries remain the same at one or two floors, because nobody thinks of expanding a library when it’s hard enough to keep them open.”

-Alongside the photos are documentary-style videos: interviews with library staff, a students’ storytelling session, glimpses of staff members occupying their time in these empty facilities, through prayer and other activities.
-There are references peppered throughout to the tumultuous 1947 Partition – in the books on the shelves and in one interviewee’s recollection of how, during that mass migration, some people left all their belongings behind, but took books with them.
+Alongside the photos were documentary-style videos: interviews with library staff, a students’ storytelling session, glimpses of staff members occupying their time in these empty facilities, through prayer and other activities.
+There were references peppered throughout to the tumultuous 1947 Partition – in the books on the shelves and in one interviewee’s recollection of how, during that mass migration, some people left all their belongings behind, but took books with them.
 Aijaz has previously explores similar themes in her work exploring the country’s railways, looking at the legacy of colonialism and the connection between India and Pakistan.

-Jokhio often refers to death in his work: he recalls with amusement how, during his recent residency at the Gasworks studios in London, he performed a fake death each day as a way of highlighting the sense of public exposure that an artistic residency gives you.
-“We have become insensitive towards death recently, but the concept of death makes everything beautiful,” he says, explaining his interest.
+Jokhio often refers to death in his work: he recalled with amusement how, during his recent residency at the Gasworks studios in London, he performed a fake death each day as a way of highlighting the sense of public exposure that an artistic residency gives you.
+“We have become insensitive towards death recently, but the concept of death makes everything beautiful,” he said, explaining his interest.
 “You know that each moment will be over eventually, and that death will take it away from you, so you enjoy it more.”

 Sign up to our newsletter to receive occasional updates about Clove, and buy issue 01 of the magazine below